streamingfast/graph-node-dev/README.md

 ### Quick Start

-If it's the first time you clone the repository, ensure that Docker is running and install the required Node.js dependencies:
+If this is the first time you clone the repository, ensure that Docker is running and install the required Node.js dependencies:

 ```bash